VlachoMarko/oofp_repl/README.md

 # REPL Calculators - Integer and Multiset

 This project was developed as part of the course **Object-Oriented and Functional Programming** at **Vrije Universiteit Amsterdam (VU)**.
-The aim is to implement two REPL (Read-Eval-Print-Loop) calculators in Scala:
+The aim was to implement two REPL (Read-Eval-Print-Loop) calculators in Scala:
 1. **Integer Calculator REPL**
 2. **Multiset Calculator REPL**